 25 Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.

-Verse 23 lets us know that Jesus is faithful.
-Since he is our example, we must also be faithful.
-The Scriptures indicate that Jesus, who is Lord of the Sabbath (Mark 2: 28) was faithful to the Sabbath and, according to Luke 4:16, He was regularly found in the House of God.
+Verse 23 of Heb. chapter 10 lets us know that Jesus is faithful.
+He is our example, and we must also be faithful.
+The Scriptures indicate that Jesus, who is Lord of the Sabbath (Mark 2:28), was loyal to the Sabbath, and, according to Luke 4:16, He was regularly found in the House of God.

-After we have professed our faith we must hold on to our new saved life without wavering.
+After we have professed our faith, we must hold on to our saved life without wavering.
 To waver means to reel or totter back and forth as though one would give up or quit.
-We are helped to hold on to our profession of faith by gaining from the strength and encouragement of others, as well as being strong and encouraging to others.
+Church attendance helps us hold on to our faith profession because we can gain from others’ strength and encouragement.
+Our faithfulness encourages others to be strong in the Lord.
 Hearing the testimonies of how God is moving in the lives of others is so encouraging.
-Seeing the love that is demonstrated among the Saints provokes and inspires each of us to do likewise.
-The best way to see this godly behavior in action is by coming together on a regular basis.
-Verse 25 says that we must not forsake this assembling together, and should do so even more when we see the day approaching.
-That day is certainly upon us now, letting us know that assembling together is even more important than ever before.
+Seeing the love demonstrated among the Saints provokes and inspires each of us to do likewise.
+The best way to see this godly behavior in action is by coming together regularly.
+Verse 25 says that we must not forsake this assembling together and should do so, even more, when we see the day approaching.
+In the day that we are in, assembling is even more critical than ever.

-We are created to be social beings.
-Some of the unchurched (those who claim to know God but feel that they do not need the church experience) insist that they do not need to go to church because they can read and study on their own.
+We are social beings.
+Some of the un-churched (those who claim to know God but feel that they do not need the church experience) insist that they do not need to go to church because they can read and study independently.
 The Bible, however, tells us that we are to do several things for each other as a body of believers.
-We are to encourage and comfort each other, and to bear one another’s burdens.
-The supporting Scriptures are 1 Thess.
-4:17-18, 2 Cor.
+We are to encourage and comfort each other and to bear one another’s burdens.
+The supporting Scriptures are 2 Cor.
 1:3-4 and Gal.
-6: 2
+6:2

 2 Corinthians 1:3-4 (KJV) says